Mona Lisa Smile

 Mona Lisa Smile is a 2003 American drama film produced by Revolution Studios and Columbia Pictures in association with Red Om Films Productions, directed by Mike Newell, written by Lawrence Konner and Mark Rosenthal, and starring Julia Roberts, Kirsten Dunst, Julia Stiles, and Maggie Gyllenhaal.

-The title is a reference to the Mona Lisa, the famous painting by Leonardo da Vinci, and to the song of the same name, originally performed by Nat King Cole, which was covered by Seal for the movie.
+The title is a reference to the Mona Lisa, the famous painting by Leonardo da Vinci, and to the song of the same name, originally performed by Nat King Cole, which was covered by Seal for the film.
 Julia Roberts received a record $25 million for her performance, the highest ever earned by an actress at that time.

 Plot

-In 1953, Katherine Ann Watson, a 30-year-old graduate student in the Department of Art History at UCLA and Oakland State, takes a position teaching the history of art at Wellesley College.

-At her first class, Katherine discovers her students have memorized the entire textbook and syllabus, so she introduces them to modern art and encourages discussion about what is good art.
-Katherine comes to know them, seeking to inspire them to achieve more than marriage.
+In 1953, 30-year-old Katherine Ann Watson accepts an Art History teaching position at Wellesley College.
+She quickly discovers her students have memorized the entire textbook and syllabus, so she introduces modern art and encourages discussion about what art is.
+Katherine also challenges her students to achieve more in life than marriage.